 In addition to his mother, he is survived by a sister Kelly L. Reighard of Murrells Inlet, SC; his paternal grandmother Clara J. Reighard of Elizabethtown, and maternal grandmother Geraldine Shelley of Manheim; aunts and uncles: Erlene Reinhold, Eric and Sue Kreider, Shirley Byron, and Ted and Brenda Reighard; and cousins: Alyssa, Andrew, Angie, Josh, Tara and Corty.

 Nathan is also survived by his fiance’ Eliana Viera.
 They were engaged in 2016 with a wedding planned in April 2020.

 A funeral service will be held on Saturday, November 16th, 2019 at Christ Church, United Church of Christ, 247 South Market Street, Elizabethtown, PA at 11:00am.
 Viewing will be on Friday, November 15th, 2019 at Miller-Finkenbinder Funeral Home, 130 North Market Street, Elizabethtown, PA from 5:00-7:00pm and on Saturday at the church from 9:30-11:00am.

 In lieu of flowers we are asking for donations to the Wounded Warrior Project.
 You can donate online at www.woundedwarriorproject.org or by phone 1-855-448-3997.
 Nathan’s grandfather Ken and cousin Josh served our country and he would have liked to honor them and help other veterans in need.

 Memories and condolences may be shared at www.FinkenbinderFamily.com

-To send flowers to Nathan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nathan T. Reighard, please visit our floral store.